johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 <img src="/images/EDA/Depth Oil Plot.PNG?raw=true" width="60%" height="60%">

 ## What Areas have Produced the Most Oil?
 The basin is divided up into 6mi x 6mi squares called [townships](https://en.wikipedia.org/wiki/Township_(United_States)).
-This is a convinent way to represent the geologic impact of an area as the geology within a township is more/less the same, most <em>measurable</em> variability exists at a larger scale than 6 miles.
+This is a convinent way to represent the geologic impact of an area as the geology within a township is more/less the same, most <em>consistently measurable</em> variability exists at a larger scale than 6 miles.
 Let’s see what townships have produced the most oil.

 ```python
 query = %sql

 SELECT
   p.UWI, h.Block, COUNT(DISTINCT p.UWI) AS 'Wells_Per_Block', SUM(p.Oil) AS 'Cumulative_Oil_Per_Block'
 FROM prod_table_clean p